Chapter 5 - Preliminary Environmental Scoping

-Please note that only the California Environmental Quality Act (CEQA) exemption (categorical, statutory, or "General Rule") can be signed during the PID phase of a project.
+Please note that only the California Environmental Quality Act (CEQA) exemption (categorical, statutory, or "common sense") can be signed during the PID phase of a project.
 The National Environmental Policy Act (NEPA) categorical exclusion cannot be signed until the project has been programmed.
 For further guidance, please see the Fact Sheet for FSTIP Considerations in NEPA Approvals.

 More information on the Project Initiation process can be found in the Caltrans Project Development Procedures Manual (PDPM) and on the Caltrans Division of Transportation Planning, Office of Program and Project Planning webpage, including the PSR-PDS Guidance webpage and the SHOPP PIR Guidance webpage.